Kozea/tinycss/docs/css3.rst

 * ``currentColor``

 This module does not integrate with a parser class.
-Instead, it provides a function that can help parse property values, as :attr:`.css21.Declaration.value` is provided as a list of unparsed tokens.
+Instead, it provides a function that can parse tokens as found in :attr:`.css21.Declaration.value`, for example.

 .. autofunction:: parse_color
 .. autofunction:: parse_color_string